jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_autofit.rs` - Demonstrates auto-fitting the worksheet
   column widths based on the data in the columns.

+* `doc_worksheet_clear_cell.rs` - Demonstrates clearing some previously
+  written cell data and formatting from a worksheet.

+* `doc_worksheet_clear_cell_format.rs` - Demonstrates clearing the
+  formatting from some previously written cells in a worksheet.

 * `doc_worksheet_deserialize_headers1.rs` - Demonstrates serializing
   instances of a Serde derived data structure to a worksheet.